Priyanka312/priyanka312/README.md

 ## 🚀 About Me
-I am ✨Priyanka Silveri✨, a recent graduate with a Master’s in Computer Engineering(Machine Learning).
+I am ✨Priyanka Silveri✨, a recent graduate with a Master’s in Computer Engineering (Machine Learning).
 During my studies, I gained hands-on experience in building predictive models, implementing data pipelines, and applying advanced analytics to solve real-world problems.
 Through real time experiences, internships and projects, I have worked on optimizing data workflows, performing feature engineering, and creating interactive visualizations that drive business insights.
 I am passionate about leveraging data to uncover patterns, guide decisions, and deliver tangible impact.
-I am proficient in Python, SQL, and R, and constantly exploring emerging trends in machine learning, AI, and big data technologies.
+I am proficient in Python, SQL, and constantly exploring emerging trends in machine learning, AI, and big data technologies.
 Let’s connect and dive into the world of data together!

 ## 🔭 My Interests